vngnzz/Lockeweb-Companion/README.md

 Node.js must be installed manually once from the official website.

-### v1.18.3 npm fix
+### Included npm fix

-v1.18.3 fixes an issue detected when installing dependencies on external PCs.

-The public release no longer includes `package-lock.json`, so npm does not use internal packaging registry URLs.
+The public release does not include `package-lock.json`, so npm does not use internal packaging registry URLs.

 A local `.npmrc` file is also included: